-Roberta Mann is an expert in tax law.
-At the University of Oregon, she is the Mr. and Mrs. L. L. Stewart Professor of Business Law.
+Roberta Mann is an academic expert in tax law.
+At the University of Oregon, she is a professor of law.
 Mann teaches and writes about tax law, with a particular emphasis on how the tax system affects the environment.
 She is active with the ABA Tax Section, the National Tax Association, and the Portland Tax Forum, and regularly speaks at the annual Global Conference on Environmental Taxation.
 Before beginning her teaching career, Mann served on the staff of the Joint Committee on Taxation and worked for the Office of Chief Counsel of the Internal Revenue Service in Washington, D.C.

 Contact: email@example.com | 541-346-3854